Karen Walker's The Department Store on Auckland's North Shore is closing after 10 years in business

 The Department Store was once home to Topshop and played a pivotal role in introducing the once-popular UK retailer to New Zealand.
 The chain went into receivership and exited the New Zealand market in 2017.

-The upper level of the 430 square metre store, located on Northcroft Street in Takapuna, was advertised for lease on Black and White Property Management's website, described as a "loft style office or showroom space".
+The upper level of the 430sq m store, located on Northcroft St in Takapuna, was advertised for lease on Black and White Property Management's website, described as a "loft style office or showroom space".
 The site has since been leased.

 "The journey's been lots of fun – a great collab experience with lots of reinventions, people and brands along the way," Walker said.